Student Distance Learning Protocols

 Dress Code and Learning Environment

-- The dress code for distance learning is our Friday casual dress code—a Jesuit logowear polo, T-shirt, or sweatshirt.
+- The dress code for distance or virtual learning is our Friday casual dress code—a Jesuit logowear polo, T-shirt, or sweatshirt.

 - No hats or hoods are permitted without express permission from the Dean’s Office.